frandlyn26/Turtle-Blocks/README.md

 # This repository requires a modifed version of Turtle Coin
     The RpcServer does not output the difficulty by default on `f_blocks_list_json` and requires a change to the tempalte file to output it.
 (PR TODO)

+    Without this update it will require an additional request to the daemon per block loaded on home.html, to get each blocks difficulty.

+    This might not be an issue with early on with low users, but a spike in users could cost extra recourses (therefore more $/£) in cloud hosting senarios

 # Do not forget to add your deamon IP / domain name in config.json

 Most of my changes can be viewed by searching for "NOTE"